State and Local Policy Database

 Multifamily Programs

 TECO offers the ENERGY STAR for New Multifamily Residence program, which serves residential new construction projects by aiming to reduce growth of peak demand and energy.
 The program was implemented in May of 2017.
-In 2019, according to TECO, it achieved 327 MWh in savings while spending $87,997 on its multifamily programs and serving 264 housing units in 1 multifamily property.
+In 2021 TECO did not serve any customers with their multifamily program.

 At this time, TECO Peoples Gas does not offer energy efficiency programs targeted at multifamily properties.